-10 Habits to Teach Your Toddler
+10 Habits to Teach Your Kids

 The definition of a habit is “an acquired behavior or pattern regularly followed until it has become almost involuntary.”
 Children learn to form habits from very early ages; in fact, studies have found that most habits take root in children before the age of 9.
 Habits are hard things to break once they’re established.
 It’s important that we start teaching our kids good habits from the very start.

 Here are some of the most important habits you can begin teaching your kids from a very young age:

 Washing hands, brushing teeth, sneezing into your elbow . . . these are all healthy hygiene habits we can start teaching our kids early.
 Keeping yourself clean is a habit that will go a long way, especially as your kid becomes a teenager and starts to smell funny and grow hair in weird places.